JohnSilentHill/JohnSilentHill/README.md

 **Instead, I'm learning Python.**

-I may branch out to CSS or Javascript for web development in the future, but for now I'm trying to wrap my head around one language at a time.
+I may branch out to CSS/Javascript for web development or C# for UIs and apps, but for now I'm trying to wrap my head around one language at a time.

 ------
 ### Languages: